paullang/hapi-mail/README.md

 # hapi-mail

-Email pluign for hapi.js
+Email plugin for Hapi.js

 ## Getting Started
-Install **hapi-mail** by either running `npm install hapi-mail` in your sites working directory or add 'hapi-mail' to the dependencies section of the 'package.json' file and run npm install.
+Install **hapi-mail** by either running `npm install hapi-mail --save` in your sites working directory or add 'hapi-mail' to the dependencies section of the 'package.json' file and run npm install.

-### Required permissions
-**hapi-mail** requires the following permissions to be granted on the server for the plugin to work correctly:

-   - help
-   - events

-### Available options
-_(Coming soon)_
+### How to use
+See test/plugin.js